Step 4: Divide Annual Hours Needed by Annual Hours Available Per FTE to Determine FTEs Needed

 Jurisdiction B

-In Jurisdiction B, the different divisions have different internal meeting schedules.
-Some meet for case review three days a week for one hour.
-Others have a staff meeting and one case review meeting each week.
-The provider determines that most divisions devote two hours to case review each week, and one hour to team or divisional meetings.
-Accordingly, the provider estimates that each attorney needs three hours per week, or 156 hours per year, of administrative time.
+In Jurisdiction B, the public defender is office has several divisions, each with their own meeting schedule.
+Some divisions meet for case review three days per week for one hour.
+Others hold one staff meeting and one case review meeting each week.
+The provider estimates that most divisions devote two hours to case review each week, and one hour to team or divisional meetings.
+Accordingly, the provider estimates that each attorney spends three hours per week, or 156 hours per year, doing administrative work.

 The below table shows an example calculation of non-casework Time for fictional jurisdiction using the scenarios from Example 2 above in each category.